Tunchi52/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #printed to create a file.
 #printed to add execute permission for owner,group owner and read for other users
 #printed to add execute permission to all
+#printed no permission for owner,group and all for other users